Mrhuangyi/BDA601/Module 2/README.md

 >>> import pymongo
 ```

 This tutorial also assumes that a MongoDB instance is running on the default host and port.
-Assuming you have [downloaded and installed MongoDB](https://github.com/Shazisaremi/Installations/blob/main/pymongo/README.md){:target="\_blank"}.
+Assuming you have [downloaded and installed MongoDB](https://github.com/Shazisaremi/Installations/blob/main/pymongo/README.md)
-<a href="https://github.com/Shazisaremi/Installations/blob/main/pymongo/README.md" target="_blank">downloaded and installed MongoDB</a>

 ## Making a Connection with MongoClient
 The first step when working with **PyMongo** is to create a MongoClient to the running mongod instance.
 Doing so is easy: